Dreamend

 Dreamend is an American, Savannah-based shoegazer musical group signed to Graveface Records, whose music is characterized by textured guitar work and prominent drums and percussion.
 Song styles range from post-rock to bluegrass.
 The group has been compared to groups such as Mono and Explosions in the Sky.

-Dreamend is the main musical output of Ryan Graveface, Graveface Records' owner/sole employee.
+Dreamend is the main musical output of Ryan Graveface (real name, Ryan Manon), Graveface Records' owner/sole employee.
 He also contributes musically in the psychedelic band Black Moth Super Rainbow (BMSR), the Halloween band The Marshmallow Ghosts & The Casket Girls.
 Since its inception in 2002, Graveface has released albums by Monster Movie, The Loose Salute, Kid Dakota, Appleseed Cast, Whirr, Mount Eerie, BMSR and many more.